 - Social/Emotional Counseling

 - Programs & Resources for Students and Parents

 - Counseling Staff

-The counselors at Bishop O'Connell work with students throughout each school year to provide guidance and counseling in the area of academics.
+The counselors at Bishop O'Connell work with students throughout the school year to provide academic counseling and academic advising.
+Beginning in their freshman year, all students will work with their counselor to create their 4-year academic plan.
+While this may change from year to year, it gives students a picture of what hey can do to progressively build on their academics.
 As students progress through high school, they will need to make many academic decisions such as course selection, college-preparatory course selection, time management and study skills.
 These decisions should be consistent with the student's long-term goals.

 The college admissions process presents many challenges and can, at times, seem confusing, frustrating and disappointing.
 It can be both an exciting and stressful time for students and their families as hopes and dreams meet the reality of the always increasing competitive landscape.
 The college admissions process is neither transparent nor predictable – yet it is able to be managed.
 Whether students hope to attend a four-year college immediately or are considering other options post-graduation, the goal of the Counseling Department is to help each student find the match which best suits their needs.

 At Bishop O’Connell, the counseling department works as a team with students and their families in preparing for future goals.
 We work carefully with each student throughout the process, encouraging him or her to approach the process as young adults, to take advantage of resources and advice and to find the best college matching each student’s developing talents, passions and goals.Throughout their careers at O’Connell, students will be educated on how to assess their strengths, weaknesses, needs and values.
 Students will learn to take ownership of their academic experience and create a plan meeting their personal needs.

 The counselors serve to help students in a number of ways in the college planning process:

 - In understanding the admissions process

 - In accurately evaluating their achievements and aspirations